Before and Aftercare

 The first 2 weeks:

 Treat your new tattoo like an open wound... because it is!
 The top layer of skin will harden into a very thin scab and then peel off, similarly to a sunburn.
 This is normal and though it may feel itchy or uncomfortable, do not scratch it or pick at it.
 Your tattoo is most susceptible to infection and damage in the first week so keep it as clean and protected as possible.
-I recommend washing your tattoo twice a day for the first few days, and then as the tattoo gets more dry-feeling and begins to peel, reduce the amount to once per a day.
+I recommend washing your tattoo twice a day for the first few days, and then as the tattoo gets more dry or itchy feeling and begins to peel, reduce the amount to once per a day.
 Avoid clothing that causes excessive rubbing or friction on the tattoo.
 If you have to be in the sun, cover it with loose clothing.
 Do not use sunblock while it’s still healing.
 Do not submerge your tattoo under still water in any way, which means no baths, swimming, hot tubs, etc. If you work somewhere where your tattoo may get dirty and you don’t have time or a place to wash it, I recommend spraying it periodically with a First Aid disinfecting product like Bactine.
 You may lotion your tattoo while it’s healing but I recommend starting with a very small amount and then increasing it slightly over the course of the first week as your tattoo gets more dry-feeling and begins to peel.
 Only use an unscented lotion such as Lubriderm, Aquaphor, or Cetaphil 2-3 times a day.
 Less is more, remember: you’re not frosting a cake!
 Make sure you rub it all the way in after applying.
 You can consider your tattoo healed after 2-3 weeks, though the ink will continue to settle and soften over several months.

 -